 Despite having left it a bit late this year, she wants to visit a rose garden.

-And a quick search brought up three gardens in and around Hampshire and West Sussex.
+And a quick search gave us three gardens in and around Hampshire and West Sussex.
 As well as a whole lot of questions which we will address, starting with Mottisfont.

 Established as an Augustinian priory in 1201 it was transformed into a ‘grand house’ in the fifteen and sixteen hundreds and bequeathed to the National Trust 1n 1957 by Maud Russell.